curino/totescan-label-printer/README.md

   - Optional QR code (uses `QRDATA` if present)
   - List of items with quantities and descriptions
 - Produces a multi-page PDF with one label per tote.
+ - Shows sub-totes on their parent labels:
+   - A brief bullet list of child tote IDs/titles near the top
+   - A full section per child with its own items (in both render modes)

 ## Setup